mweidner037/fugue/README.md

 ## Benchmarks info

 The `crdt-benchmarks` folder is modified from [https://github.com/dmonad/crdt-benchmarks/](https://github.com/dmonad/crdt-benchmarks/) by Kevin Jahns.
-We added our Fugue implementations to the suite (in `crdt-benchmarks/benchmarks`), removed measurements that are not relevant to the paper, and made minor tweaks (e.g. recording network usage during \[B4\]).
+We added our Fugue implementations to the suite (in `crdt-benchmarks/benchmarks`), removed measurements that are not relevant to the paper, and made minor tweaks (e.g. rewriting `getMemoryUsed()` to use resident set size and try harder to get good baselines).

 Info on microbenchmarks (measured but not described in the paper) is found in `crdt-benchmarks/README.md`.